marcelaksouza/ObjectOrientedWithDesignPattern-CA/README.md

 # ObjectOrientedWithDesignPattern-CA

 Design Pattern - DAO
-My countryDAO is responsible to interact with the db.
+My MySqlCountryDAO is responsible to interact with the db via mySQL.
 The design keeps the code organized and modular.
-If at any point the program requirement changes and another table is added it is easily manageable by adding NewTableDAO and A NewTable class.
+If at any point the program requirement changes and another table is added it is easily manageable by adding  MySqlNewTableDAO and a NewTable class.

 Design Pattern - Factory Pattern
 I choose the Factory Pattern because thought the project I question myself what if I want to use a different Database?